fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 * Melanie Warner, _Pandora's Lunchbox_, 21-37.

 ### Sep 28
-* PRIMARY (1940): Selections from Paul Johnstone, "Old Ideals versus New Ideas in Farm Life," 111-167.
-* Michael Pollan, _Omnivore's Dilemma_, 32-56 (The Farm).
+* Eric Schlosser, _Fast Food Nation_ 13-28.

-## Fast Food
+## Convenience Food

 ### Oct 3
-* Eric Schlosser, _Fast Food Nation_ 13-28.
-* Harvey Levenstein, _Paradox of Plenty_, 227-236 (Fast Foods and Quick Bucks).

-### Oct 5
-{% include alert.html class='danger' title='DUE: Source Comparison' text="
-Another ~350-word source analysis: How does Johnstone's text compare to the values described much earlier in the course with Jefferson and more recently with Pollan?
-"%}

 * Michael Moss, _Salt, Sugar, Fat_, 45-67 (Convenience with a Capital C).
 * Harvey Levenstein, _Paradox of Plenty_, 101-118 (The Golden Age of Food Processing: Miracle Whip *über Alles*).

+### Oct 5
+* Michael Pollan, _Omnivore's Dilemma_, 32-56 (The Farm).
+* Rachel Carson, _Silent Spring_, 5-37.

 ## Counterculture

 ### Oct 10
-* Rachel Carson, _Silent Spring_, 5-37.
 * Warren Belasco, _Appetite for Change_, 29-42 (Radical Consumerism); 111-131 (War of the Metaphors).
+{% include alert.html class='danger' title='DUE: Executive Summaries' text="
+Come to class with your executive summaries of the rise of convenience foods as discussed across the first half of the course so far.
+As discussed, excellent summaries will draw widely from relevant readings and class discussions.
+"%}

 ### Oct 12
 {% include alert.html class='info' title='Fall Break' text="